ramokz/phantom-camera-docs/docs/support/faq.md

 There is a planned change for Godot that will enable nodes to [set the physics interpolation](https://docs.godotengine.org/en/3.6/tutorials/physics/interpolation/2d_and_3d_physics_interpolation.html).
 It's unfortunately only fully supported in Godot 3 at the minute — Godot 3.5 introduced it to 3D scenes, and Godot 3.6 introduced it to 2D scene.

 2D Physics Interpolation was ported for Godot 4.3, and 3D Physics Interpolation should be happening at some point.

----

-### Where can I go for support?
-If there's something you're unsure about or can't quite work out, then feel free to make a [discussion post on the GitHub repo](https://github.com/ramokz/phantom-camera/discussions/new/choose), you're likely not the only person who has had a particular question.
-Remember, there are **_no_** stupid questions!

-Also feel free to reach out to me personally on [Mastodon](https://mastodon.gamedev.place/@marcusskov) or [Bluesky](https://bsky.app/profile/marcusskov.bsky.social) - DMs are always open and happy to help!

-#### Some minor house rules when asking for help
-- Always be polite and respectful.
-- Try to only ask questions concerning this addon.
-General Godot questions can be better answered in dedicated communities where more members are active in.
-- Always check existing, and closed, issues before making a post.
-- Be as specific as possible and, if you can, include a minimal reproducible project (see [Godot's guideline description for more context](https://github.com/godotengine/godot/blob/master/CONTRIBUTING.md#provide-a-simple-example-project)).
-Much like typical IT troubleshooting, it's difficult to help without seeing how you've done things.
-- And remember, this project is free, open-source and currently maintained by a single individual so don't expect a response nor fix right away.